Have a Question Not Listed Here?

 With ease! 😉

 Seriously though, I know that pronunciation can seem like an intimidating thing to master when you’re learning Latin on your own.
 And what pronunciation to use?
 That is a frequent concern.
-I’ve talked about it at length in a podcast HERE, if you’re trying to decide what is best for your homeschool.
+I’ve talked about it at length in the a podcast HERE, if you’re trying to decide what is best for your homeschool.

 For the purposes of this course, I use reformed classical pronunciation, which is the standard adopted by most universities in the U.S., as well as the American Classical League and its nationwide network of middle and high school Latin clubs.